UCL/simstock/docs/source/simstockqgis.rst

 ------------

 1. The Simstock QGIS plugin is available from the official `QGIS Python Plugins Repository <https://plugins.qgis.org/plugins/>`_.
 It can be installed directly in QGIS by navigating to Plugins -> Manage and install plugins.

-2. Also search for 'Plugin Reloader' and install it.

-3. After installing these, you may need to restart QGIS.
+2. After installing this, you may need to restart QGIS.

-4. If the Simstock QGIS plugin has successfully been installed, you should be able to see it listed under the 'Plugins' list as well as a new icon on the toolbar.
+3. If the Simstock QGIS plugin has successfully been installed, you should be able to see it listed under the 'Plugins' list as well as a new icon on the toolbar.

-5. The plugin will now need to be setup - see the next section for information.
+4. The plugin will now need to be setup - see the next section for information.

 Initial setup